Unveiling CDW (CDW)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Warning!
 GuruFocus has detected 4 Warning Sign with CDW.
 Click here to check it out.

-CDW Corp is a value-added reseller operating predominantly in the U.S. (95% of sales) and Canada (5%).
-The company boasts over 100,000 products ranging from notebooks to data center software.
-Revenue is derived from a variety of sectors, including midsize and large businesses, small businesses, government agencies, education institutions, and health-care organizations.
+Operating predominantly in the U.S. (95% of sales) and Canada (5%), CDW Corp is a value-added reseller with more than 100,000 products ranging from notebooks to data center software.
+The company's revenue sources are diverse, with about half coming from midsize and large businesses and the rest from small businesses, government agencies, education institutions, and health-care organizations.
+With a current stock price of $205.14, CDW Corp has a market cap of $27.50 billion, slightly above its GF Value of $184.66, indicating a modest overvaluation.

-The GF Value is a proprietary measure that represents the intrinsic value of a stock.
-It is calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
+The GF Value is a unique measure of a stock's intrinsic value, based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
 The GF Value Line provides an overview of the fair value at which the stock should ideally be traded.
+If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-According to GuruFocus Value calculation, CDW (NASDAQ:CDW) appears to be fairly valued.
-At its current price of $200.54 per share and a market cap of $26.90 billion, CDW stock aligns closely with our estimate of its fair value.
-As CDW is fairly valued, the long-term return of its stock is likely to be close to the rate of its business growth.
+CDW's stock is estimated to be modestly overvalued based on GuruFocus' valuation method.
+This means that the long-term return of its stock is likely to be lower than its business growth.

-CDW's financial strength is a crucial factor to consider to avoid potential capital loss.
-The company's cash-to-debt ratio is 0.03, which ranks worse than 96.8% of 2751 companies in the Software industry.
-The overall financial strength of CDW is rated 5 out of 10, indicating fair financial stability.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Therefore, it's crucial to carefully review a company's financial strength before deciding to buy its stock.
+CDW's cash-to-debt ratio of 0.03 is worse than 97.13% of 2721 companies in the Software industry.
+GuruFocus ranks CDW's overall financial strength at 5 out of 10, indicating fair financial health.

-CDW's profitability has been consistent over the past 10 years.
-The company had a revenue of $22.40 billion and Earnings Per Share (EPS) of $7.86 in the past twelve months.
-Its operating margin is 7.51%, which ranks better than 63.73% of 2785 companies in the Software industry.
-The overall profitability of CDW is ranked 9 out of 10, indicating strong profitability.
+Investing in profitable companies, especially those consistently profitable over the long term, poses less risk.
+CDW has been profitable for 10 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $22.40 billion and Earnings Per Share (EPS) of $7.86.
+Its operating margin is 7.51%, ranking better than 63.46% of companies in the Software industry.
+Overall, GuruFocus ranks CDW's profitability at 9 out of 10, indicating strong profitability.

-CDW's growth is another vital factor in its valuation.
-The 3-year average annual revenue growth rate of CDW is 12.4%, which ranks better than 60.46% of 2413 companies in the Software industry.
-The 3-year average EBITDA growth rate is 16.4%, which ranks better than 62.76% of 2006 companies in the Software industry.
+Growth is a crucial factor in the valuation of a company.
+CDW's 3-year average annual revenue growth rate is 12.4%, which ranks better than 60.41% of companies in the Software industry.
+The 3-year average EBITDA growth rate is 16.4%, ranking better than 62.78% of companies in the Software industry.

 ROIC vs WACC